dask/dask/docs/source/array-stack.rst

 We can handle a larger variety of cases with ``da.block`` as it allows concatenation to be applied over multiple dimensions at once.
 This is useful if your chunks tile a space.
-For example, small squares from a larger 2-D plane.
+For example, small squares tiling a larger 2-D plane.

 .. code-block:: python